dugganj780/ictskills-moviesApp-v2Assignment/README.md

 # Assignment - ReactJS app.

-Name: ... your name ...
+Name: James Duggan

 ## Overview.

 ......
 State the app concept and objectives.
 If it's the Movies Fan app extension, only state the additional objectives .........

+Add the usability to see cast of a movie
+Add function to see actor data

 ......
 A bullet-point list of user features.
 If it's the Movies Fan app extension, only list new/modified features......

- + Feature 1
+ + Cast Item
- + Feature 2
+ + Cast List
- + Feature 3
+ + Cast Page
  + etc
  + etc